I am a

 - Find out more

-In today's globalised society, the ability to communicate in other languages can be an invaluable help in a variety of occupations.
+In today’s globalised society, the ability to communicate in other languages can be an invaluable asset to your career.

-When you study a language at Griffith, you'll develop a solid understanding of how it functions and how it's used in society.
-You'll also have the opportunity to immerse yourself in your chosen language through study tours and overseas exchanges—refining your skills and expanding your cultural understanding.
+When you study a language at Griffith, you’ll develop a solid understanding of how it functions and it’s use in society.
+Immerse yourself in your chosen language through study tours and overseas exchanges— all while refining your skills and expanding your cultural understanding.

 Study languages at Griffith